boltops-tools/terraspace-docs/_docs/install/ruby.md

     mkdir -p ~/.rbenv/plugins
     git clone https://github.com/rbenv/ruby-build.git ~/.rbenv/plugins/ruby-build

-And start a new terminal and confirm that you're using ruby provided by rbenv.
-You should see something like this:

-    $ type ruby
-    ruby is /Users/tung/.rbenv/shims/ruby

 With the rbenv git approach, you'll be able to use the latest available rubies by updating the ruby-build plugin repo directly.

     cd ~/.rbenv/plugins/ruby-build && git pull